 The best part about puzzles is that it takes a lot less time than physical exercise but is nearly just as important.
 A little puzzle can go a long with with your German Shepherd.

 While in the apartment, there are a few things that you absolutely need.
-One of the most important and arguably your biggest one-time purchase is a dog crate.
-But why do you need one?
+Early on in puppyhood, one of the most important and arguably your biggest one-time purchase is a dog crate.
+But, why do you need a dog crate?

 Because you don’t have a large backyard, we’re assuming your dog is living indoors (and hopefully not on your apartment balcony).
 So for indoor dogs, you need to housebreak them.